benjaminapetersen/benjaminapetersen.github.io/_posts/2019-09-11-curl-cheat-sheet.md

 with the popular "today I learned" strategy (similar to what you might see [here](https://til.hashrocket.com/)).
 I'm kicking this off with curl.

+(Update: I wrote this, published, and then to give myself a pat on the back looked up my website... and realized my previous post, written over 2 years ago, was a grep cheatsheet.
+D'oh!
+Told you I am terrible at blogging. &#128539;)

-# A Short curl Cheat Sheet
+# A Short curl Cheatsheet

 Lots of developers love curl.
 I must confess, I rarely use it.
 When I have, its been for simple enough tasks that I never bothered to learn it well.
 Having a decent amount of JavaScript single-page application